paolo-caroni/ps3mca-ps1/README.md

 **Tested**

-Reading 90% with some errors in the odd frame.<br>
+Reading 100% with some errors on checksum.<br>
-Writing 90% with some errors in the odd frame, unreadable on PS<br>
+Writing 90% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ)<br>

 **Documentation**